2007 Football League play-offs: Background

 The Football League play-offs have been held every year since 1987.
 They take place for each division following the conclusion of the regular season and are contested by the four clubs finishing below the automatic promotion places.

-In the Championship, Derby County, who were aiming to return to the top flight for the first time in 5 years, finished 2 points behind second placed Birmingham City, who in turn finished 2 points behind champions Sunderland, who returned to the top flight at the first attempt after relegation from the Premier League last season.
+In the Championship, Derby County, who were aiming to return to the top flight for the first time in 5 years, finished 2 points behind second-placed Birmingham City, who in turn finished 2 points behind champions Sunderland, who both returned to the top flight at the first attempt after relegation from the Premier League last season.
 West Bromwich Albion who were also relegated from the top flight last season, finished in fourth place in the table.
 Wolverhampton Wanderers who are aiming to return to the Premiership after a 3-year absence, finished in fifth place.
 Southampton finished 1 point behind Wolverhampton Wanderers and West Bromwich Albion on 75 points and were looking for a place back in the Premiership after 2 seasons outside the top division.